curbengh/curbengh.github.io/source/_posts/make-hexo-blog-smaller.md

 tags:
 - Hexo
 ---

 Static site serves html, css, javascript and images.
 These files can be compressed to reduce bandwidth.

 <!-- more -->

 # Minify
-[Minify](https://en.wikipedia.org/wiki/Minification_(programming)) html, css and js to remove characters that are not required for the code to function.
+[Minify](https://en.wikipedia.org/wiki/Minification_(programming)) html, css, js and svg to remove characters that are not required for the code to function.
 This process involves removing white space/tab, line break and comments.
 I read somewhere that Google saves gigabytes of bandwidth just by removing line break, which surprised me how much line break alone costs when you have the popularity of Google.com.
 In Hexo, there are two approaches.

 ### hexo-all-minifier
 1. The easiest way is using hexo-all-minifier.
-Unlike others, this plugin also compress images as well.
+Unlike most, this plugin also compress images as well.
 To use it, simply run the following command in your hexo folder:
     ``` bash
     $ npm install hexo-all-minifier --save
     ```